wp-plugins/pdf24-post-to-pdf/readme.txt

 * Introduced plugin options page to configure the plugin.

 == Upgrade Notice ==

+= 3.0.3 =
+Do not update if you already use a working version of this plugin.
+This plugin contains only a change to work with older Wordpress versions.

 = 3.0.2 =
 If you need language customization you need this update.
 Language customization could not be enabled in version